milan-sony/Django-CRUD/README.md

 Now minimize the terminal and make a database on MySQL named django_crud

+Once you have created the database, open the file named .env.example and do as per mentioned inside this file

-Once you have created the database, head back to the terminal and make migrations
+After creating the .env file, head back to the terminal and make migrations

 ```bash
   python manage.py makemigrations